Why are My Roses Dying?

 Roses also need regular pruning and trimming to keep them healthy.
 Regular pruning will keep the rose plants healthy and enable them to produce larger blossoms on stronger stems.
 Pruning will also keep the plants free of diseased or damaged growth, which could threaten the health of the entire plant.
 The best time to prune a rose bush is at the end of the dormant season before the plant begins actively growing again.
 Remove all dead canes and discard them.
 Also remove new sucker growth from the base of the plant.
 Leave the healthiest four to six canes growing on the plant and it will respond with healthy and energetic growth.

 Once you finish troubleshooting your rose bushes, you should be able to resolve problems and enjoy a beautiful rose garden filled with a variety of colors.
-Visit the Red Beacon website for more rose-growing tips and suggestions as you tend your rose garden, too.
+Visit our Landscaping section for more rose-growing and gardening tips and suggestions as you tend your rose garden, too.

 Have a question?
 Get an answer from a qualified expert within 24 hours